algosup/2023-2024-project-4-sportshield-team-2/Documents/functionalSpecifications.md

   - He wants to be able to use it during an entire week-end or during his vacation in the Canary Islands.

 #### Challenges
-  - Bill needs a product which won't burn under the sun's heat of Canary islandes.
+  - William needs a product which won't burn under the sun's heat of Canary islandes.
   - He needs a product which won't often run out of battery.
   - He needs a durable and weatherproof device to withstand outdoor conditions (Water & Sand).